 Some of our other favourite beaches in Donegal include Marble Hill, Pollan Beach and Five Fingers Strand.

 Corravady Woods just ten minutes outside Letterkenny, with impressive views of Lough Swilly and the surrounding countryside has about 4km of forest track.
 There are lots of walkers who use the area.

 Buy a ticket for the Donegal Town Waterbus in the little ticket office on Quay St, Donegal Town and cruise around Donegal Bay for 75mins in the 80ft long purpose built Waterbus, Dun Na nGall.

 The tour includes a full commentary on the history and geography of Donegal Bay by the experienced and fully trained crew, combined with a sprinkling of Irish humour, which insures that passengers are kept both informed and entertained during the voyage.

 Highlights on the tour include a close encounter with Seal Island and its 200 strong seal colony and unparalleled views of the Bluestack Mountains and the gorgeous Donegal coastline

 Water Sports in Donegal

 Body boarding, Surfing, Wave-ski, Kayak and Kite-surfing are all popular water sports in Donegal, with ample facilities for beginners and those wishing to hire equipment.

 Kayakers and Canoeists will also feel at home, with miles of rivers and Lakelands to be explored.
-We boast of two Adventure Centres Gartan Outdoor Centre near Letterkenny, and the Donegal Adventure Centre & Surf School in Bundoran, both of which offer equipment and activities for individuals, families and enthusiasts.
+If you want to try an Adventure Centre, then Gartan Outdoor Centre near Letterkenny, and the Donegal Adventure Centre & Surf School in Bundoran, both offer equipment and activities for individuals, families and enthusiasts.